 RESTRICTED EXPORT.
-The item(s) are firearm or defense related goods governed by U.S. Government International Traffic in Arms Regulations 22 CFR, ITAR Parts 120-130 and therefore require an Export License issued by the U.S. Department of State to be subsequently transported outside of the United States.
-These items may not be transferred, transshipped on a non-continuous voyage, or otherwise be disposed of in any other country, either in their original for a free reing incorporated into other end items.
-The International Traffic in Arms Regulations (ITAR) is a set of United States government regulations that control the export of defense-related articles and services on the United States Munitions List.
-These regulations implement the provisions of the Arms Export Control Act, and are described in Title 22 (Foreign Relations), Chapter (Department of State), Sub chapter M of the Code of Federal Regulations.
+The item(s) are firearm or defense related goods governed by U.S. Government international Traffic in Arms Regulations 22 CFR, ITAR Parts 120-130 and therefore require an Export License issued by the U.S. Oppartment of State to be subsequently transported outside of the United States.
+These items may not be transferred, transhiped on a nocontinuous vogage, or otherwise be disposed of in any other country, either in their original form or after being incorporated into other end items.
+The international Iraffic in Arms Regulations (ITAR) is a set of United States government regulations that control the export of defense-related articles and services on the United States Munitons List.
+These regulations implement the provisions of the Arms Export Control Act, and are descined in Title 22 (Freigin Relations).
+(Dater Uppartment of State), Sub charger M of the Code of Federal Regulations.